myas-nik-off/MnMs-bags-problem/README.md

 If I receive an orange and a red M&M, what's the chance the orange one is from the 1994 bag?
 And if I get a tan and a red M&M, how likely is it that the red one is from 1994?

-Co-authored-by: Aymen Omar AB Alharm, Chandrika Nayanakanthi Weerasinghe.
+Co-authored-by: Aymen Omar AB Alharm, Chandrika Nayanakanthi Weerasinghe Weerasinghe Mudiyanselage.